-(In millions) September 2, 2023 June 3, 2023 Liability for interest and penalties \$ 0.8 \$ 0.7 Liability for uncertain tax positions, current \$ 1.6 \$ 1.6
+(In millions) N larch 2, 2024 June 3, 2023 Liability for interest and penalties \$ 0.9 \$ 0.7 Liability for uncertain tax positions, current \$ 1.7 \$ 1.6

 The Company is subject to periodic audits by domestic and foreign tax authorities.
 Currently, the Company is undergoing routine periodic audits in both domestic and foreign tax jurisdictions.
-It is reasonably possible that the amounts of unrecognized tax benefits could change in the next twelve months because of the audits.
+It is reasonably possible that the amounts of unrecognized tax benefits could change in the next twelve months as a result of these audits.
 Tax payments related to these audits, if any, are not expected to be material to the Company's Condensed Consolidated Statements of Comprehensive Income.